 We also welcome performance proposals that have a participatory element or involve public space within one mile of the Washington Square NYU campus.
 This type of proposal allows maximum 90 minutes, including the commute time going to the performance space and returning to campus.
 We might also be able to provide a large indoor space if needed.
 Please indicate this need specifically in your proposal.

 Category 3: Sound/video installation

 For this category, we are looking for sound and/or video installations that can be on display throughout the conference.
-We can provide an 8-channel sound system and at most two video projectors.
+We can provide up to a 12-channel sound system and at most two video projectors.
 Artists are also welcome to bring their own equipment if necessary.
 Please specify in your technical rider any equipment that you will provide yourself.